omeka/omeka-s-enduser/docs/install.md

 Omeka S uses background jobs for some long-running tasks that operate on many items or just otherwise might take a long time.
 Omeka S uses the PHP CLI (command-line interface) to run these jobs, the `php` command.
 An invalid PHP path can cause a number of problems for your Omeka Classic installation.

 Omeka S by default will try to automatically detect the path to the PHP CLI on the server, but for some servers this detection doesn't work, or there are multiple different `php` commands to choose from.

+If you are [using Reclaim Hosting](#one-click-installation), you will have to manually set the PHP path when you install.
+See [their instructions here](https://support.reclaimhosting.com/hc/en-us/articles/1500005620481#omeka-s){target=_blank}.

 If you begin to see errors once you start working with Omeka, particularly errors with something like "PHP-CLI error: invalid PHP path", you will need to manually set the PHP path.
 See [Configuration Options](configuration.md) to learn about modifying thumbnail generation, setting the PHP path manually, and more.